-Students have had their schedules turned upside down in the past few weeks with uni classes and exams cancelled across the UK, but looking after mental and emotional health is super important during times of uncertainty.
+Students have had their schedules turned upside down in the past year, but looking after mental and emotional health is super important during times of uncertainty.
 Here’s how to cope when events trigger feelings of anxiety and isolation.

 Global events aside, student mental health and anxiety is already a significant issue across the country.
 The most extensive study ever done on the topic found that 1 in 5 students suffers from a mental health issue, with depression and anxiety topping the list.
 Around 1 in 3 uni students has experienced an issue for which they felt the need for professional help.
 Student mental health statistics also indicate that:

 - 33% of students often or always feel lonely

 - 8% of students often or always feel anxious or worried

 The study also found that feelings of loneliness and worry almost always exclusively appear together, which means students who are homesick or isolated are vulnerable when it comes to struggles with mental health right now.

 University Students and Mental Health: Main Sources of Stress

 Isolation and health-related anxiety are triggering stress in young adults right now.
 Some of the main factors that impact student mental health include: